fabianmoss/gamuth/docs/source/index.rst

 This is not a pedagogical resource for basic music theory concepts but an in-depth introduction into the structures of Western music, built axiomatically from tones and their relations.

-The logo, a `hemidemisemiquaver`_ (or a sixty-fourth note), symbolically reflects the level of difficulty.
+The logo, a `hemidemisemiquaver`_ (or a sixty-fourth note), symbolically reflects this level of difficulty.

 .. _hemidemisemiquaver: https://en.wikipedia.org/wiki/Sixty-fourth_note